-The Company's financial instruments are recorded at amounts that reflect the Company's estimate of their fair values.
-FASB SFAS No. 157, Fair Value Measurement, provides a hierarchal disclosure framework associated with the level of subjectivity used in measuring assets and liabilities at fair value.
-The three levels defined by the SFAS 157 hierarchy are as follows:
+The fair values of the Company's financial instruments are recorded using a hierarchal disclosure framework based upon the level of subjectivity of the inputs used in measuring assets and liabilities.
+The three levels are described below:

-Level 1 - Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date.

-Level 2 - Inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+- Level 1 Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date. - Level 2 Inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.